infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN (Common Setup)

-On a typical VPS, you must trust the hosting provider.
-A sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.

-If this risk is unacceptable, you can host Infumap on hardware you physically control.
-A Raspberry Pi 5 connected to your home router is a low-cost option.
-However, most ISPs assign dynamic public IP addresses, and home networks are typically behind NAT.
-As a result, making your Raspberry Pi accessible from the internet requires securely routing traffic through a stable public IP address.
+Running Infumap on a typical VPS means trusting the hosting provider - a sufficiently privileged operator may be able to access your VM’s disk and, in some cases, its memory.
+If this risk is unacceptable, you can host Infumap on hardware you physically control, such as a Raspberry Pi 5 on your home network.
+The challenge is connectivity - most ISPs assign dynamic public IP addresses, and home networks are usually behind NAT.
+To make your Raspberry Pi reachable from the internet, you need to route traffic securely through a stable public IP address.

 There are several ways to do this.
 A Cloudflare Zero Trust Tunnel is one convenient option, though it requires running the `cloudflared` daemon and trusting Cloudflare’s infrastructure.
 A more secure approach is to establish